PLA Strategic Plan

-- There is a growing gap in socioeconomic conditions and the income level defining poverty continues to rise.
+- The socioeconomic gap will continue to grow and the income level defining poverty will continue to rise.

-- General population is living longer and is more active.
+- The general population will live longer and be more active.

-- The expectation is that the next generation will not be better off than their parents.
+- The next generation will not be better off than their parents.

-- More and more people will be using the library for their technology needs.
+- More and more people will use the library’s technology resources.

-- Through changes in demographics, there are changes in the ways people interact and behave in public space, including public libraries.
+- Changes in demographics will influence the ways people interact and behave in public spaces, including public libraries.

 Technology and Science